w3c-ccg/traceability-vocab/DEVELOPMENT.md

 equivalent signed form of a document.
 These credentials can be found in the `/docs/openapi/components/schemas/credentials/` directory, starting from the root of this repository.

-In order to use standard re-usable parts for defining RDF classes in credentials, we have a `common` folder located at `/docs/openapi/components/schemas/common/` to store these classes.
+To enable standard re-usable parts for defining RDF classes in credentials, we have a `common` folder located at `/docs/openapi/components/schemas/common/` to store these classes.
 As a comparison to React think of `credentials` as top-level pages, and think of `common` as the components that make up these pages.